Instant games on Telegram, TikTok and Messenger

 What “instant games” actually means

 An instant game is a title built on web tech — HTML5, WebGL/WebGPU, WASM — that launches in a single click, with no download, no install, and no app store in the path.
 The whole game streams and runs in a web context: a browser tab, an in-app webview inside a messaging platform, or an embedded frame on a portal.
 The player goes from “saw it” to “playing it” with none of the steps that bleed off intent on a native store.
+Portal size limits, not GPU capability, decide which titles actually fit this layer — our WebGPU readiness guide breaks down the gates genre by genre.

 That collapse of the funnel is the entire value proposition.
 Every step between discovery and play is a place players drop.
 Native distribution has many such steps — find the store, search, read the listing, download, wait, grant permissions, open.
 Instant games have roughly one: tap.
 For a casual or social title, that difference is the difference between a viral loop that works and one that stalls at the install wall.